 - blog posts

-These are only a few examples where the two services can be employed, which emphasise the major differences between them.
+These are only a few examples where the two services can be employed, which emphasize the major differences between them.
 However, it can be challenging to set a concrete distinction between the two, as both services draw upon each other and are most effective when implemented together.
 While translation is the quicker and more inexpensive option, localization is the more comprehensive, in-depth service which could improve your brand’s chances for global success.
-Whether you choose to go for translation or localization, it is vital that you trust an experienced language service provider with sufficient knowledge in both the source- and target-languages.
+Whether you choose to go for translation or localization, it is vital that you trust an experienced language service provider with sufficient knowledge in both the source – and target languages.